SAMMISolutions/docs/doc_posts/_components/lioranboard.md

 Learn more about setting up an OBS connection in our [Integrations-OBS]({{ "integrations/obs" | relative_url }}) section.

 ### Twitch Connections
-Allows you to connect LioranBoard to your Twitch account (or multiple accounts) to listen for new events, send chat messages and use other Twitch commands.
+Allows you to connect SAMMI:Core to your Twitch account (or multiple accounts) to listen for new events, send chat messages and use other Twitch commands.
 {% include image.html w="50" src="twitch-connections.png" alt="Twitch Connections" %}
 Find out more about Twitch connection in our [Integrations-Twitch](integrations/twitch) section.